RanimelAndagan/raniballs-2d-physics-engine/README.md

 It's a little physics playground.
 Balls fall, bounce off the walls, smash into each other, and you can fling them around with your mouse.
 Then it gets out of hand: there's an earthquake button, you can flip gravity, drop a black hole, and blow everything up.

 The main thing I wanted was to actually build the physics myself instead of grabbing a library that does it for me.
 So all the gravity, the collisions, the bouncing, the throwing, I wrote all of it by hand.
-No physics engine under the hood.
-It's all just "move every ball a tiny bit, draw it, repeat 60 times a second."

-It started as one ball bouncing on the floor.
-Then I kept going "okay, but what if I add..." and didn't stop.
+No physics engine.

 ---